mf3129/ARKIT-Portal-Demo/README.md

 This is the initial submission of the ARKIT Portal.
 More developments upon this to be made.
+Pet Project.